luismiguelcasadodiaz/42Barcelona_piscina/README.md

 ## touch

--t flag customizes access and modification times to the specified time instead of the current time of day
+-t flag customizes access and modification times to the specified time instead of the current time of day -h is the right flight to change access and modification times for a symbolic link without changing linked file.

 ## find